jamestiotio/expose/README.md

 - Class inheritance
 - Interfaces
 - Unit and system testing using `JUnit`
-- Implement CPUs that play in an optimized manner.
-Each CPU player checks the current running total value and selects the best playable card, with possibly an optional lookahead to some degree/level using game theory.
-Each player should not know what cards are possessed by other players.
+- Implement CPU players that play in an optimized manner.
+Each CPU player checks the current running total value and selects the best playable card, with possibly an optional lookahead to some degree/level.
+Each player should not know what cards are possessed by other players, but other players could potentially infer those cards based on behavior using game theory.

 ## Acknowledgements